Typeform/button/README.md

 ## Support and Contribution

-Please keep in mind this is an _early alpha version_, and currently we do not provide any support.
+Please keep in mind this is an _early version_, and we provide limited support at the moment.

-However, feel free to [open a Github Issue with your question](https://github.com/Typeform/button/issues) we are open to discussion.
+However, feel free to [open a Github Issue with your question](https://github.com/Typeform/button/issues), we are open to discussion.